Rich Lehoucq's home page (updated 04/30/2020) SAND Number: SAND2020-4401 W

-My current research focuses on analysis of the peridynanmic nonlocal continuum theory, including mechanical and mathematical analyses.
-This includes a probabilistic interpretation for the nonlocal diffusion equation, a special case of the peridynamic energy equation.
+the analysis of the peridynanmic nonlocal continuum theory, including mechanical and mathematical analyses.
+This includes a probabilistic interpretation for the nonlocal diffusion equation, a special case of the peridynamic energy equation; and

-My research interests also include the numerical solution of large-scale eigenvalue problems and differential equations.
+the numerical solution of large-scale eigenvalue problems and differential equations.
 I am a co-author of ARPACK and Anasazi, open source software for computing eigenvalues of large-scale matrices.
-I have collaborated with scientists to use ARPACK in applications in Quantum physics, CFD, structural dynamics and radiation transport.
+I have collaborated with scientists to use ARPACK in applications in Quantum physics, CFD, spectral graph theory, structural dynamics and radiation transport.

 Ph.D. in Computational Science and Engineering, RIce University, 1995.

 M.S. in Mathematics, Virginia Polytechnic Institute and State University, 1986.